 The Commercialization of Christmas

-One of the most surprising facts about our family for most people is that we do not celebrate Christmas by gift giving or otherwise celebrating, other than the fact that we might have a special dinner or watch a movie about the Nativity story in the evening.
-We do, however, get together shortly before Christmas to take our family photos which we send out to people in our Christmas cards for that year.
-Getting all those people together can be quite a process!
-More recently, we have been doing "themed" Christmas pictures; last year we all dressed as Indians and cowboys.
+One of the most surprising facts about our family for most people was that we did not (and still don't) celebrate Christmas by gift giving or otherwise celebrating, other than the fact that we sometimes had a special dinner or watched a movie about the Nativity story in the evening.
+We used to get together shortly before Christmas to take our family photos which we would send out to people in our Christmas cards for that year.
+Getting all those people together was quite a process!
+For several years, we did "themed" Christmas pictures; one year we all dressed as Indians and cowboys.
 The year before that, we were all shepherds.

 And so, we had to decide on a different day for gifts and fun.
 And that is how our family started celebrating, not Christmas, but Purim.
 We do, however, enjoy the peace and quiet that Christmas Day brings, but what a lot of hustle and bustle to get there!